StoryChief enables you to optimize your stories for search engines and readability.

 Step 1.
-Open a story inside the editor and click on the SEO and Readability score.
+Open a article inside the editor and click on 'Content Gap'.

 Step 2.
-You will now see the sidebar for optimizing your story.
-It contains two sections, SEO and Readability.
-Fill in the focus keyword or phrase you want to optimize your story for.
+Fill in the focus keyword or phrase you want to optimize your article for.
+Continue by clicking 'Identify Gap'.

-SEO stand for Search Engine Optimization, and is crucial in getting your story found organically.
+SEO stands for Search Engine Optimization and is crucial in getting your article found organically.

 Add a focus keyphrase to tailor the suggestions to that.
-It is recommended to use the topic of the story as your phrase.
+It is recommended to use the topic of the article as your phrase.

-Now that the keyphrase is set, StoryChief will provide you with tips on how to improve your story.
+Now that the keyphrase is set, StoryChief will provide you with tips on how to improve your article.
 The 18 suggestions are listed below:

-Function words in keyphrase: a keyphrase should never consists only of function words (e.g. 'and', 'more').
+Function words in keyphrase: a keyphrase should never consist only of function words (e.g. 'and', 'more').

-Keyphrase in introduction: checks if the keyphrase appears in the first paragraph of the story.
+Keyphrase in the introduction: checks if the keyphrase appears in the first paragraph of the article.

-Keyphrase distribution: checks if the keyphrase is well spread over the story.
+Keyphrase distribution: checks if the keyphrase is well spread over the article.

 Keyphrase length: checks if there is a keyphrase set and if its length is acceptable.

-Keyphrase density: checks for the amount of keyphrase occurences in the story and if this amount if acceptable.
+Keyphrase density: checks for the number of keyphrase occurrences in the article and if this amount is acceptable.

 Stopwords in keyphrase: checks for stop words (e.g. 'but', 'how') in the keyphrase which is not always recommended.

-Links: checks if there are any links, if there are enough links, and if those links are not all no-followed.
+Links: Check if there are any links, if there are enough links, and if those links are not all no-followed.

-Keyphrase in meta description: checks if keyphrase in meta description and its amount (max 2).
+Keyphrase in meta description: checks if the keyphrase in the meta description and its amount (max 2).

 Meta description length: checks if there is text in the meta description and if its length is appropriate.